 Calling Master Ford, who is super worried about just that:

-having a false woman!
-My bed shall be abused, my coffers ran
+having a false woman: my bed shall be abused, my

 What's our point?
 Even though Elizabethan housewives like Mistress Ford and Mistress Page had a lot of responsibilities and power, their power and responsibilities made a lot of men suspicious of them.